-The existence of the Mohatta Palace Museum was the result of an Indian Marwari businessman named Shivratan Chandraratan Mohatta who built this building in 1927 for the residential purpose.
+The existence of the Mohatta Palace Museum was the result of an Indian Marwari businessman, Shivratan Chandraratan Mohatta, who built this building in 1927 for the residential purpose.
 The design was architected by Agha Ahmed Hussain.

 This Palace depicted the taste of Hinduism as he built a beautiful family temple on the terrace of the palace that was dedicated to their Hindu God, Lord Shiva.
 But after independence, Shivratan Chandraratan Mohatta had to leave Karachi and shifted to Rajasthan in India.

-The basement comprises a stairway that is directed downwards towards a pool house that has an attached changing room.
-Near the pool, the house has small ventilators, which are used as a source of sunlight and letting out condensation.
+The basement comprises a stairway that downward towards a pool house that has an attached changing room.
+Near the pool, the house has small ventilators that are the best source of sunlight and letting out condensation.
 There is a small collection of English statues next to the Main building.

 National Museum of Pakistan

 The museum is an extraordinary place to become familiar with the cultural, religious, and historical values of its people.
-The National Museum of Pakistan is situated in Karachi and was built in 1950.
+The National Museum of Pakistan is a famous place in Karachi and established in 1950.
 This museum has preserved the records of hundreds of sculptures.

-Manora is a favorite tourist spot due to its long sandy beaches that expands along the southern edge of the island and unite into the shores of Sandspit and Hawkesbay.
-From the mainland Karachi, Manora lies approximately at the distance of 15–20 minutes by boat ride.
+Manora is a favorite tourist spot due to its long sandy beaches that expands along the southern edge of the island and unite into the shores of Sandspit and Hawkesbury.
+From mainland Karachi, Manora lies approximately at the distance of 15–20 minutes by boat ride.

-In the southeastern end of Manora island, there is the tallest lighthouse having the measurement of 28 m or 9 1 feet with a reach of 26 marine miles Manora light-house in Pakistan.
-This lighthouse was built by the Canadian engineer Alain-Chartier-de-Lotbiniere in 1889 on the command of the British Empire.
+In the southeastern end of Manora island, there is the tallest lighthouse having a measurement of 28 m or 9 1 feet with a reach of 26 marine miles Manora light-house in Pakistan.
+A Canadian engineer Alain-Chartier-de-Lotbiniere built this lighthouse at the command of the British Empire in 1889.
 The purpose of this lighthouse was to assist the vessels approaching Karachi port.

 At that time, the harbor of Karachi traded with Bahrain and Oman.
 Due to the strategic location of Karachi, the British stormed at the Fort and defeated the Kalmati Baloch tribe who settled in Karachi.
 Although the fort has now hidden beneath the marine base and Manora island has served for more than 50 years as the main base of the Pakistan Navy.